 This technology allows for quiet and smooth operation using a Tonal touchscreen, without any dials or pins like in regular cable machines.

 Tonal is the first company that utilizes digital weights in the strength training space.

-I’m a huge fan of the Tonal digital weight system not only because it creates constant resistance at any angle of the lift (which leads to greater time-under-tension), but also it automatically adjust the weight for me.
+I’m a huge fan of the Tonal digital weight system not only because it creates constant resistance at any angle of the lift (which leads to greater time under tension), but also because it automatically adjusts the weight for me.

 However, because Tonal runs on electricity (and not on big metal plates and gravity) it does require a constant power supply and access to WiFi to utilize its technology.

 Of course, there are many benefits of using traditional weights like dumbbells and barbells.
 For example, studies have shown that free weights elicit a greater anabolic hormone response (compared to cable machines) (Schwanbeck et al. 2020).

 However, if your goal is to build strength and muscle mass, Tonal digital weight is the future of smart home fitness.